Meitei script

 Since Meitei does not have voiced consonants, there are only fifteen consonant letters used for native words, plus three letters for pure vowels.
-Nine additional consonant letters inherited from the Indic languages are available for borrowings.
+Nine additional consonants letters inherited from Indic languages are available for writing loan words.
 There are seven vowel diacritics and a final consonant (/ŋ/) diacritic.
-The names of the twenty-seven letters are not only phonetic names, but also based on parts of the human body.
+The names of the twenty-seven letters are based on parts of the human body.

 History

-6th century - 7th century
+Regarding epigraphic records, Meitei script appears in the Yumbanlol (Yumpanlol), composed in the 6th century C.E.
+It was a group of copper plate inscriptions about an ancient Meitei language literary work.

-The ancient Meitei script (old Manipuri script) is first evident in the coins issued during the eras of Meitei Kings, Ura Konthouba (568-653 AD) and Ayangba (821-910 AD).
+The Old Manipuri script also appears on coins issued during the reigns of Meitei Kings, Ura Konthouba (c.
+568-653 CE) and Ayangba (c.
+821-910 CE).
 These coins are presently preserved in the Mutua Museum in Imphal.

+The origin of the official script of Manipur is derived from religious book Wakoklon Puya.
+But, there has been some controversy regarding the origin of the Meitei script.
+The Meitei script is a Brahmic abugida.
+According to Singh (1962), an archaic form of the script had developed by the 11th century, and it was in use until the early 18th century, when it was replaced by the Bengali script.
+By contrast, Tomba (1993) claims that the script is a development of c.
+1930, with all supposedly older documents being deliberate forgeries.
+According to K.S.
+Singh and Mahoharan (1993), as per the modifications of the phonemic distributions of Meitei language, the script belongs to the Tibetan group of scripts.

-The earliest stone inscription in Meitei script found from the Khoibu village in Manipur is widely believed to of the time of King Ura Konthouba, that is around 6th-7th century CE.
-But there is no authenticity of the fact as of now.
-This Meitei inscription is presently kept in the Manipur Government Museum, Imphal.
+The earliest stone inscription, found in the village of Khoibu, Manipur, is also believed to date to time of Ura Konthouba.
+This inscription is presently kept in the Manipur State Museum, Imphal.